 So how do you get from 1 ad to a 1 million ads?
 Was the Trump campaign hand-crafting little artisanal Sponsored Posts for Facebook?
 No chance.
 As far as we’re concerned, there is only one way to achieve that kind of creative volume: automation.
 That’s right.
-To reap the benefits of massive multivariate testing, you need to hire a robot to your marketing team.
+To reap the benefits of massive multivariate testing, you need to add a robot to your marketing team.

-You hear a lot about AI, but we feel like there’s been a lack of practical, tactical applications.
+You hear a lot about AI, but we feel there’s been a lack of practical, tactical applications.
 So let us attempt to change that by giving you a tangible example of how your marketing team can partner with robots in order to scale your creative development.

-Now, once you’ve done all the research and written up the text, it’s time to layout the actual eBook.
-And this is where the robots enter into the equation.
+Now, once you’ve done all the research and written up the text, it’s time to lay out the eBook.
+This is where robots enter into the equation.

-Take a look at this image above.
-The image on the left is a page in this imaginary “Cloud Computing Trends Report,” that we mocked up just for you.
+Take a look at the image above.
+The image on the left is a page in this imaginary “Cloud Computing Trends Report” that we mocked up just for you.
 What do you see?
 You see a description of the trend, and then you see two quotes from experts on that trend.
 Pretty simple and easy-to-understand, right?

 Now watch what happens when you pair machine-readable design formats with actual machines.
 Let us introduce you to a friend of ours named Stanley, who we met a few months ago.
 Stanley is a terrific guy, extremely hard working, and his rates can’t be beat.

-If you want this kind of magic to work for you, you just need to make one simple change to your content development: embrace templates.
+If you want to put this kind of magic to work for you, you just need to make one simple change to your content development: embrace templates.
 Every eBook you build should follow a template, every ad you run should follow a template --- templates, templates, templates, all the way down.
-Templatization will enable you to work with robots, and, by the way, it will also make your brand more distinctive and memorable.
+Templatization will enable you to work with robots and, by the way, it will also make your brand more distinctive and memorable.
 If all your ads look the same, it’s easier for your buyers to remember you, a trend we’ve explored in the past (see: The Science Of Brand).

+Forget about Business-To-Business Marketing.
 Get ready for Business-To-Robot Marketing.